 For you were made sorry in a godly manner [according to God],

 “In a godly manner” is literally according to the standard of God.
-The words “godly manner” indicates that Corinthian sorrow conformed to God’s standards.
+The words “godly manner” indicate that Corinthian sorrow conformed to God’s standards.
 The church not only responded properly to Paul’s leadership but also to God Himself.
 When people see their sin in light of God’s Word, they genuinely do something about it.
 True repentance is to see sin as God sees it.

 that you might suffer loss from us in nothing.